atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

         label3: value3 # <-- Added label for node3
 ```

-You're welcome to give this a try yourself as well - feel free to add this line to without-affinity.yaml and redeploy to see what happens.
+You're welcome to give this a try yourself as well - feel free to add this line to ```without-affinity.yaml``` and redeploy to observe the results.

 In this scenario, there would have to be a node in the cluster with *both* labels in order for the Kubernetes scheduler to schedule the pod.
 We know that that isn't the case in our test cluster, so this isn't an option either.

 And lastly, simply changing out one label for another isn't an option, as we know our application runs best on nodes with the label ```label2: value2```.

-Node affinity is a fantastic approach I've seen a number of teams use in the past, and it accommodates this exact use case: ensuring sure all 8 pods get scheduled without making any changes to the infrastructure (and given we have insufficient infrastructure to run our application exactly how we'd like to at the moment).
+Node affinity is a fantastic approach that I've seen a number of teams use in the past, and it accommodates this exact use case: ensuring sure all 8 pods get scheduled without making any changes to the infrastructure (given we have insufficient infrastructure to run our application exactly how we'd like to at the moment).
 After all, maybe our application testing suite takes slightly longer to run on node1 and node3 because they don't have the latest generation of processors, but we're eager to get to market with our new product and we need the tests to run right away.

-So how can we configure our deployment to *preferably* run on node2, but run on other nodes in the cluster as needed?
-Node affinities provide the exact flexibility.
-Instead of the rigid node selectors we've used up to this point - the functionality that required pod1 to run on node1 (and so on), and required our latest deployment (without-affinity.yaml) to run on node2 - node affinities will allow us to define our preference of node labels while affording our pods the flexibility to run on other nodes if there aren't any other options.
+So how can we configure our deployment to *preferably* run on node2, but run on *other nodes* in the cluster as needed?
+Node affinities provide this exact flexibility.
+Instead of the rigid node selectors we've used up to this point - the functionality that required pod1 to run on node1 (and so on), and the functionality that required our latest deployment (without-affinity.yaml) to run on node2 - node affinities will allow us to define our preference of node labels while affording our pods the flexibility to run on other nodes if there aren't any other options.

-Delete the previous deployment, and deploy with-affinity.yaml - from /affinity_exercises:
+Let's delete the previous deployment, and deploy ```with-affinity.yaml```.
+From ```/affinity_exercises```, run:

 ```
 kubectl delete -f without-affinity.yaml